feathersui/feathersui-starling/documentation/help/markdown/sdk/flash-builder.md

 4. Click the **Import...** button and choose the file templates that were downloaded in step 1.

-## Creating a new Feathers SDK project
+## Create a new Feathers SDK project

 1. In Flash Builder, select the **File** menu → **New** → **Flex Project**.
 A new window will open to customize the project's settings.